DuttonLab/RB-TnSeq-Microbial-interactions/README.md

 This function calculates the Pearson, Spearman and Lin’s correlation coefficients for all the replicate combinations for each condition (Replicate 1 versus Replicate 2, Replicate 1 versus Replicate 3 and Replicate 2 versus Replicate 3).
 This function produces a correlation table and automatically saves correlation graphs with Pearson R squared as a pdf document called “Correlation_plots_fit.pdf”

 * **Weighted_average()**:
 This function averages each gene fitness value across replicates.
-More specifically, the gene fitness value is the weighted average of gene fitness across replicates.
-Similarly, for each gene, this function calculates weighted variance for each gene fitness value.
+More specifically, the gene fitness value is the inverse-variance weighted average of gene fitness across replicates.
+Similarly, for each gene, this function calculates the associated standard deviation.

 * **Mean_Correction()**:
 Once average gene fitness has been calculated, each fitness value is corrected by the Mean of the replicates’ means of distribution.